 Golden, flaky crescent dough hugging juicy little cocktail sausages.
-These pigs in a blanket are the ultimate crowd-pleaser.
+These little Pigs In A Blanket are the ultimate crowd-pleaser.
 Serve them warm with honey mustard, ketchup or cheese sauce, watch them disappear, and enjoy the smiles that follow.
 Snack time, game day, or party appetizers?
 Yes, yes, and yes.

 2226g canscrescent roll dough (such as Pillsbury Crescent Rolls)